Starfall-Gaming/starwarsrp/README.md

 All changes that affect the generic starwarsrp gamemode should be made through the master branch.
 To add these changes to the ImperialRP gamemode, create a pull request to merge your commit into the imperial branch.

+# Helix Base

+This gamemode requires the Helix base Garry's Mod gamemode.
+It can be found at https://github.com/NebulousCloud/helix